jdfinch/language_model/docs/run_on_server.md

     - Configure automatic deployment to link your local project to the empty server folder you created.
 This ensures any file changes are automatically uploaded to the server.

 10. **Verify Script Execution:**
-    - Print 'hello world' in your script and verify you can run it using the remote interpreter.
-Ensure that the import from `language_model` also works on the server.
+    - Create a new python script.
+Print 'hello world' in your script and verify you can run it using the remote interpreter.

 11. **Install Requirements:**
     - SSH back into the server, activate your virtual environment, and install the requirements of `language_model` using pip: